Caladenia grampiana: Description

 Caladenia grampiana is a terrestrial, perennial, deciduous, herb with an underground tuber and a single hairy leaf, 50-100 mm long and 5-8 mm wide with a reddish base.
 One or two flowers borne on a spike 150-260 mm tall.
 The sepals 32-55 mm long, 2.5-4 mm wide and pale tawny-yellow or pinkish with drooping tips.
 The petals are similar to the sepals but shorter.
 The labellum is 13-17 mm long, 7-9 mm wide and curves forward with the tip rolled downwards and the sides turned upwards.
 It is cream to red with linear teeth 1-2 mm long along its sides and four or six rows of calli along its mid-line.
 Flowering occurs in August or September.

 Taxonomy and naming

 The species was first formally described by David L. Jones in 2006 and given the name Arachnorchis grampiana.
 The description was published in Australian Orchid Research.
 In 2007, Gary Backhouse changed the name to Caladenia grampiana and the change was published in The Victorian Naturalist.

 Distribution and habitat

 Caladenia grampiana is only known from the Grampians National Park where it grows in heathy woodland in well-drained soil.

 Conservation

-This species is classified as "vulnerable" by the Victorian government. and is listed under the Flora and Fauna Guarantee Act 1988.
+This species is classified as "critically endangered" by the Victorian government. and is listed under the Flora and Fauna Guarantee Act 1988.